johnmckenna-snd/portfolio-v2/src/markdown-pages/blog/serve-react-s3.md

 ## Add Boilerplate Github Action

 Next, we'll add a file that describes what we want the Github action to accomplish.
 This action uses a Github action VM running Ubuntu to run some commands.
-It is triggered only when we push to the production branch.
+It is triggered only when we push it to the production branch.
 This is helpful because it allows development to continue unimpeded until it's time to push the app live to production.

 First, it uses `actions/checkout` to pull the repo into the VM.
 Then, it removes the `package-lock.json` file.
-I like to do this step to make sure I'm getting the proper packages for the Host OS.
-I have encountered problems with different development environments muddying up a the `package-lock.json`.
+I have encountered problems with different development environments muddying up the `package-lock.json`.
 Then, it installs the npm packages and runs a build

 After that, the action moves into AWS territory.
-It first uses an action from AWS to setup the Credentials on the VM.
-Then, it performs a S3 sync to push the built code into the bucket.
+It first uses an action from AWS to set up the Credentials on the VM.
+Then, it performs an S3 sync to push the built code into the bucket.
 After that, the VM invalidates the previous Cloudfront cache.
-This is a very important step because we have to tell Cloudfront we've updated the contents of the bucket and all the information is has cached at the edge is no longer current.
+We have to tell Cloudfront we've updated the bucket, and all the information it has cached at the edge is no longer current.

 **Create the File**